Ongoing mood, cognitive changes may require professional help

 Although women are at higher risk for general depression, they are also at risk for two different depression types that are influenced by reproductive hormones—perinatal depression and premenstrual dysphoric disorder (PMDD).

 - Perinatal depression.
 This type of depression includes major and minor depressive episodes that occur during pregnancy or in the first 12 months after delivery (also known as postpartum depression).
-PMDD affects one in seven women who give birth and can have devastating effects on the women, their infants, and their families.
+Perinatal depression affects up to one in seven women who give birth and can have devastating effects on the women, their infants, and their families.
 Treatment includes counseling and medication.

 For more information on mental and physical health, check out our Special Health Report A Guide to Women's Health: Fifty and Forward.